polalagi-dev/Flex/README.md

 ---

-To get Flex, paste this into the Roblox Studio command line
+To get Flex, paste this into the Roblox Studio command line.

 ```lua
 local folder=Instance.new("Folder",game.StarterPlayer.StarterPlayerScripts)